 What are the stages of periodontal disease in dogs?

-Stage 1: Gingivitis - This is the early stage of periodontal disease, characterized by redness and inflammation of the gums.
+Stage 1: Gingivitis - This is the early stage of periodontal disease, with redness and inflammation of the gums.

 Stage 2: Early periodontitis - In this stage, there is some bone loss around the teeth, and the gums start to pull away from the teeth, forming pockets.